etcd-io/etcd/Documentation/api.md

 {"errorCode":401,"message":"The event in requested index is outdated and cleared","cause":"the requested history has been cleared [1003/7]","index":2002}
 ```

-To start watch, first we need to fetch the current state of key `/foo` and the etcdIndex.
+To start watch, first we need to fetch the current state of key `/foo`:

 ```sh
 curl 'http://127.0.0.1:2379/v2/keys/foo' -vv